'I will see you in court, Mr. Trump!': Rape accuser Carroll files another lawsuit against former president

 The latest defamation claim is made after Trump called Carroll "a Hoax and a lie" and repeatedly claimed "she's not my type" posting on his social account on October 10.

-A former Elle magazine columnist, Caroll said that she'll file a lawsuit against Trump on the day of Thanksgiving Nov 24.
+A former Elle magazine columnist, Caroll said that she'll file a lawsuit against Trump on the Thanksgiving Day November 24.
 A draft of the lawsuit was added in the Thursday filing by her lawyer Roberta Kaplan.
 They are also suing the former president over the charges of defamation over the statements given earlier.

 Whether or not Twitter is here, I will see you in court, Mr. Trump!https://t.co/OtKeNi3rCD— E. Jean Carroll (@ejeancarroll) November 18, 2022